 For a rough estimate of how much you'll need to borrow throughout your education, take your freshman year balance (not including the loans in your financial aid award) and multiply that by four (since most undergraduate degree programs take 4 years to complete).
 For example, if your balance in your first year is $10,000 (not including loans), you'll likely have to borrow at least $40,000 to cover the full 4 years—unless you're awarded some scholarships or you do some serious cost cutting along the way.

 Of course, things can change.
 Tuition typically increases every year or so, and your financial need may change while you're in school.
 That's why this is just an estimate.
+Use our College Cost Planner to help determine your number.

 Step 2.
 Research Your Earnings Potential